-- 2.4 Council and the community actively recycle and reduce waste. - 2.4.1 Provide kerbside recycling bins and encourage the community to increase recycling. - a) Collect and process recycling materials from residents. - b) Provide flexible bin menu options to the community. - c) Continue to operate waste transfer stations. - 2.5 Transport planning reflects a desire to maximise economic, environmental and liveability outcomes through quality road design, public transport, pedestrian and cycling strategies. - 2.5.1 Advocate for public transport in accordance with the Redlands Coast Transport Strategy 2041. - a) Engage with the Queensland Government and transport providers to improve the effectiveness and efficiency of the public transport network in Redlands Coast. - b) Advocate to the Department of Transport and Main Roads to plan and prioritise upgrades to the state controlled road network and key cycling routes in the principal cycleway network. - 2.5.2 Manage planning for transport connectivity for the Southern Moreton Bay Islands. - a) Implement an autonomous vehicle trial on Karragarra Island. - 2.5.3 Expand the footpath and cycleway network. - a) Undertake expansion projects for pathways. - b) Continue detailed design on principal cycle network. - c) Begin construction of the Moreton Bay Cycleway at Victoria Point.
+- 2.5 Transport planning reflects a desire to maximise economic, environmental and liveability outcomes through quality road design, public transport, pedestrian and cycling strategies. - 2.5.1 Manage planning for transport initiatives and services, and advocate for public transport across Redlands Coast. - a) Commence implementation of a travel behaviour campaign to encourage greater participation in alternative travel modes through the Active Travel Day and National Ride2Work Day. - b) Commence development of a Redlands Coast Active Travel Plan. - 2.5.2 Expand the footpath and cycleway network. - a) Undertake expansion projects for pathways. - b) Continue detailed design of the principal cycle network. - c) Continue to plan, design and construct the Moreton Bay Cycleway within Redlands Coast.

-EMBRACING THE BAY

-The benefits of the unique ecosystems, visual beauty, spiritual nourishment and coastal lifestyle provided by the islands, beaches, foreshores and water catchments of Moreton Bay will be valued, protected and celebrated.

-- Engage in research activities to protect and restore the values of the bay. - Plan, provide and advocate for essential social infrastructure and appropriate development opportunities for the islands and foreshores. - Review and finalise Council's Climate and Energy Action Plan. - Improve access to the bay for environmentally sensitive recreation activities. - Oversee the management of Redland City's Priority Development Areas. - 3.1 Council collaborates with partners to understand, nurture and protect Moreton Bay's marine health and values. - 3.1.1 Monitor and develop strategies aimed at identifying priority areas to inform decision making and improve aquatic environments. - a) Participate in relevant partnerships and networks that foster catchment management and improved water quality. - b) Undertake catchment water quality monitoring. - c) Develop a Redlands Coast Bay and Creeks Plan. - d) Monitor recreational water quality. - 3.2 Communities on the islands and foreshores enjoy equitable access to development opportunities and community services. - 3.2.1 Partner with the Queensland Government to review the agreement between the Department of Education and Training and Redland City Council regarding management of the Russell Island Pool. - a) Establish a new Memorandum of Understanding in consultation with key stakeholders. - 3.2.2 Support a sustainable governance model for the Southern Moreton Bay Islands (SMBI) Hub to coordinate delivery of community services. - a) Progress outcomes of the SMBI Roundtable. - b) Collaborate with the Queensland Government, Commonwealth Government and community partnerships to enhance service delivery. - c) Advocate for an expanded range of services which meet the needs of island communities, particularly at-risk groups.
+Our Corporate Plan commitments Engage in research activities to protect and restore the values of the bay.

+- Plan, provide and advocate for essential social infrastructure and appropriate development opportunities for the islands and foreshores. - Review and finalise Council's Climate and Energy Action Plan. - Improve access to the bay for environmentally sensitive recreation activities. - Oversee the management of Redland City's Priority Development Areas.

+3.1 Council collaborates with partners to understand, nurture and protect Moreton Bay's marine health and values.

-- 3.3 Our community is ready for and adapting to changing coastlines, storm tide and severe weather. - 3.3.1 Continue to develop and implement the Coastal Hazard Adaptation Strategy. - a) Deliver Part 2 Emerging Hazards of the Coastal Hazard Adaptation Strategy. - b) Develop an implementation plan for the Amity Point Shoreline Erosion Management Plan. - 3.4 Redlands Coast residents and visitors can easily access the foreshore and use recreation infrastructure for boating and non-boating activities. - 3.4.1 Improve access provisions to Moreton Bay. - a) Manage and plan the delivery of Council's recreation marine infrastructure.
+- 3.1.1 Monitor and develop strategies aimed at identifying priority areas to inform decision making and improve aquatic environments. - a) Finalise the Redlands Coast Bay and Creeks Plan. - b) Continue to deliver the Lower Brisbane Redlands Coastal Catchment Action Plan 2018-2021. - c) Participate in relevant partnerships and networks that foster catchment management and improved water quality. - d) Undertake catchment water quality monitoring. - e) Monitor recreational water quality. - 3.2 Communities on the islands and foreshores enjoy equitable access to development opportunities and community services. - 3.2.1 Work with island communities to identify and understand community service issues and responses. - Collaborate with government and community organisations to identify and attract funding, and investment opportunities for island communities. - b) Advocate for expanded services on the Southern Moreton Bay Islands (SMBI) to meet the specific needs of the islands' ageing population and young people. - c) Facilitate the development of a community governance and assurance model to support sustainable and seamless community service delivery on SMBI. - 3.3 Our community is ready for and adapting to changing coastlines, storm tide and severe weather. - 3.3.1 Continue to develop and implement the Redland City Council Coastal Adaptation Strategy. - a) Continue to deliver the Coastal Hazards Adaptation Strategy. - b) Continue to develop implementation plans for the Amity Point and Coochiemudlo Island shoreline erosion management plans. - 3.4 Redland City's residents and visitors can easily access the foreshore and use recreation infrastructure for boating and non-boating activities. - 3.4.1 Improve access provisions to Moreton Bay. - a) Progress towards a precinct management approach to planning for the delivery of Redland City Council's recreation marine infrastructure. - 3.5 Priority Development Areas support equitable outcomes for island residents, such as access to transport and facilities.

-Valalavalalavalala Nalalavalalavalala Nalalavalalavalala Navisionoutcome 436

-QUANDAMOOKA COUNTRY
+This commitment is planned to be delivered under Outcome 6.6.

+Opment OUTCOME

+VISION OUTCOME Quandamooka Country